 |Other business (annual turnover of $10 million or more)||AUD1800 per year or part thereof||AUD5000 one-off|

-For example: A school is with an annual turnover of less than AUD10 million per year that wishes to nominate a primary school teacher for a period of 2 years would be liable to pay a levy of AUD2,400 (2 years x AUD1,200).
+For example, a school with an annual turnover of less than AUD10 million per year that wishes to nominate a primary school teacher for two years would be liable to pay a levy of AUD2,400 (2 years x AUD1,200).
 The levy payments are tax-deductible.

-There are also other Government costs such as sponsorship, nomination and visa application etc. which our immigration specialists can take you through.
+There are also other Government costs, such as sponsorship, nomination, visa application, etc., which our immigration specialists can take you through.

 Interested in getting talented international teachers onboard?

-Over the years, schools that hired international teachers on work visa programs clearly experienced the benefits of filling the skills shortage and attracting high-quality international teachers through the sponsorship program and are willing to maintain and expand such program to support the development and growth of the schools.
-At Ausdirect Migration, we also have gone the extra miles to support our client schools in many different aspects.
+Over the years, schools that hired international teachers on work visa programs experienced the benefits of filling the skills shortage and attracting high-quality international teachers through the sponsorship program and are willing to maintain and expand such programs to support the development and growth of the schools.
+At Ausdirect Migration, we also have gone the extra mile to help our client schools in many different aspects.

-Please contact Ausdirect Migration immigration specialists to assist you in setting up the framework of the program and get more talented teachers onboard!
+Please contact Ausdirect Migration immigration specialists to assist you in setting up the framework of the program and getting more talented teachers onboard!